seeu-inspace/easyg/README.md

   - [fg.rb](scripts/fg.rb) a copy of [tomnomnom/gf](https://github.com/tomnomnom/gf) made in ruby
   - [nuclei_checks.rb](scripts/nuclei_checks.rb) perform some nuclei scans with a list of targets as an input
   - [paramspider_support.rb](scripts/paramspider_support.rb) use paramspider with a list of targets as an input, delete duplicate results
+  - [searchsploit&download.sh](scripts/searchsploit&download.sh) Download all the desired exploits using some Bash-fu
   - [selenium.rb](scripts/selenium.rb) take screenshots from a list of targets as an input
   - [zip.py](scripts/zip.py) create custom zip files
 - [shells](shells/) to test file uploads